 Again, solving the problem of the person is key to being successful in sales.
 And everyone will have different issues!
 Make sure to always be open to solving the problem.
+The best way to showcase that you value your customers’ time is to provide them with real-time support options directly on your website.
+An easy solution is to install WordPress live chat plugins as they can create memorable, hassle-free customer experiences, which are essential for retaining customers.
 Don’t say that you can’t or it’s not possible to provide a solution.
 If you are unsure of how to help the prospect, tell them that you would love to assist them and go away to research the issue.
 Even if this means offering a minimum order quantity you will come closer to closing the sale and remaining flexible to the situation.

 13. Start with smaller markets

 Having clear segmentation for your product is crucial.
 You need to define small groups of people who share a common problem that you can solve.
 By doing this, your sales strategy will feel more personal and be much more effective.

 Think about it – your pitch will be so much better if you have a similar and smaller group of people to target.
 This will allow you to improve on certain areas of your sales pitch and help to keep the prospect engaged.